swiperthefox/pomodoro-timer/README.md

   will be the parent of this task.
 A Repeated task can't have parent task: If `*` field is given, this field will be ignored.

--!deadline: the deadline of the task
+- !deadline: the deadline of the task

   deadline has the same format as @show_time.
 It's ignored for repeated tasks.